Kellie Jones

 Kellie Jones (born 1959) is an American art historian and curator.
-She is a Professor in Art History and Archaeology in African American Studies at Columbia University.
+She is a professor in art history and archaeology at the Institute for Research in African-American Studies, Columbia University.
 She won a MacArthur Fellowship in 2016.

 In 2023, she was elected to the American Philosophical Society.

 Biography

 Jones is the daughter of poets Hettie Jones and Amiri Baraka.
 Jones graduated from Amherst College in 1981.
-She was awarded a Ph.D. by Yale University in 1999.
+She later earned a Ph.D. from Yale University in 1999.

 Her research interests include African Diaspora and African American artists, Latin American and Latino/a artists, and problems in contemporary art and museum theory.
 Jones has been published in journals such as NKA, Artforum, Flash Art, Atlantica, and Third Text.
 Jones has worked as a curator for over three decades.

-Jones has a half-brother, Newark, New Jersey, mayor Ras Baraka, and a half-sister, Dominique di Prima, from Amiri's relationship with di Prima's mother.
+Her sister is author and essayist Lisa Jones.
+Jones has a half-sister, Dominique di Prima, from Baraka's relationship with Beat poet Diane di Prima, and a half-brother, Newark, New Jersey mayor Ras Baraka.